sqlheisenberg/automation-hero-challenge/README.md

 Required parameters: CIDR block for our VPC.

 ### 2. web-server-security-group.yaml
 Once when we have VPC created, execute [web-server-security-group.yaml](/web-server-security-group.yaml) CloudFormation template to create security group for our NGINX web server EC2 instance.
-Naming convention for VPC stack name is: nginx-web-server-security-group.
+Naming convention for web server sercurity group stack name is: `nginx-web-server-security-group`.
 You can use another stack name if you want.

 **Parameters:**
 Name of VPC stack
-Default value: automation-hero-vpc
+Default value: `automation-hero-vpc`

 ### 3. web-server-ec2.yaml
 Last step is to create EC2 instance for our NGINX web server.
 To do that execute [web-server-ec2.yaml](/web-server-ec2.yaml) CloudFormation template.